mzuenni/pyctd/README.md

 > [!TIP]
 > The generated validator might not be easy to read, cosider adding `-d` to include the original code as comments.

+## Extensions

+This checktesdata implementation supports the `--constraints_file` argument and can be used with [BAPCtools](https://github.com/RagnarGrootKoerkamp/BAPCtools) to check the constraints of a problem.